Library-Management-Application/member/README.md

 • Does not depend on other services

-    •(although refers to the books & borrowing
+    • although refers to the books & borrowing services